 The objectives of the expert group were to:

 A number of HLM experiments were underway in Europe, such as the EUROTRANS project (devoted to the study of high-level nuclear waste transmutation with sub-critical accelerator-driven systems) and the ELSY project (devoted to the development of an HLM-cooled critical transmutation system).
 Moreover, additional experimental results were expected from laboratories in Japan, the United States and Korea.
 These new experimental results were crucial to consolidate:

 Finally, the successful completion of the MEGAPIE experiment would deliver unique results on materials behaviour in HLM and representative conditions of a high power neutron spallation target.
 Consolidation of the understanding of HLM properties, the materials and thermal-hydraulics assessment, as well as the technological advancement, will be an essential contribution to the development of selected Gen-IV fast reactors and radioactive waste transmuters.

-Under the guidance of the Working Party on Scientific Issues of Advanced Fuel Cycles (WPFC), the Expert Group on Reactor Coolants and Components Technology (EGCoCoT) undertakes activities with the goal to collect, evaluate and preserve relevant scientific data and "translate" fundamental scientific understanding into application in support of the following areas:
+Under the guidance of the Working Party on Scientific Issues of Advanced Fuel Cycles (WPFC), the Expert Group on Reactor Coolants and Components Technology (EGCoCoT) undertakes activities to collect, evaluate and preserve relevant scientific data and "translate" fundamental scientific understanding into application.

 The task force developed best practice guidelines by performing a benchmark study on thermo-hydraulic modelling of heavy liquid metal coolant, e.g. lead and lead-bismuth eutectic (LBE) alloy.